MatiasArriola/iterscraper/README.md

 ## Flags

-Flags are all optional, and are set with a single dash on the command line, e.g.
+Flags are all optional except `columns`, and are set with a single dash on the command line, e.g.

 ```
 iterscraper \